GeoLuminate/django-earth-materials/README.md

 ## Why?

-Everyone who has worked with an Earth science database knows that geologists can be either very creative or incredibly specific when they assign a name to a particular sample they are working with (e.g. hyper-crystallised, megalodon-tooth-bearing niche schist).
-While this sort of freedom is useful in covering geological edge-cases, from a database perspective it makes it very difficult to aggregate, process, analyse and share data.

-Standards such as the BGS Earth Material Class have been developed to address this issue and geologists are kindly asked to adhere to the scheme when classifying their samples.
-Unfortunately, there are still some issues that lead to poor reporting:

-1) Nothing is done to enforce usage of any particular classification scheme
-2) Making use of a classification scheme means actively looking up the correct classification for each sample which can become extremely tedious for many samples
-3) When an attempt is made to do this, simple things like spelling or formatting errors can lead to the same rock types being listed multiple times

-Django Earth Materials tries to address these issues by **enforcing** use of the BGS classification scheme through a simple tree-based select widget.
-In this way, a single scheme is in use across all databases that make use of this app, users don't have to go looking for the correct classification on external sites, and spelling/formatting errors are eliminated.
+Inconsistencies in the way rock types are reported in geological datasets are a major barrier to compilation, aggregation and analysis of geoscience data.
+Standards such as the BGS Earth Material Class exist to address this issue but there is little way of enforcing adherance to such a scheme other than asking politely.
+Django Earth Materials fixes this issue (at least for online applications) by providing `EarthMaterialFK`, `EarthMaterialM2M` and `EarthMaterialOneToOne` relationship fields that will validate user input against the BGS classification scheme.

 ## Installation